The Keys: National Key Deer Refuge

 Deer that preferred back yards to the backwoods lost their fear of humans.
 Worse, they lost their fear of roads.
 Cars mowed them down.

 Visitors who travel the Big Pine backroads – and even the main road, U.S. 1 – are likely to see a Key Deer these days.
 They graze outside of real estate offices and pizza restaurants.
 Visitors are also likely to see Kate Watts in her truck.
-She’s the lead biologist at the Key Deer National Wildlife Refuge.
+She’s the lead biologist at the National Key Deer Refuge.
 When a deer is hit by a car, she sometimes picks it up, brings it back to the lab, performs the necropsy, sometimes finds a Twinkie in its stomach.

 “Drive slower,’’ she tells people.
 Be on the alert, she tells them.
 Limit your interaction with Key Deer, she tells them.
 Yes, they’re cute, but don’t get out of your car to take a photograph.
 And, whatever, you do, don’t feed them.